flowers« Previous Entries

 With a history that dates back to 15th century B.C., first cultivated in China, where it is symbolic of honesty.
 In Egypt, Tutankhamen was reportedly buried with chrysanthemums.
 The plant is thought to have been introduced in Japan by Buddhist monks around the fifth century.
 Initially forbidden to grow except by nobility, the chrysanthemum is now a showy garden perennial common in gardens the world over, in a vast array of cultivars, shapes and sizes, with colors ranging in shades of purple, pink, red, white, yellows and greens.

-In terms of design, in mandala formation, unfurling petals spiral outward in succession from the center, fanning out into a glorious demonstration, like fireworks.
-So, so beautiful!
-They definitely influence us with their energy, no matter what the cultivar.
+In terms of design, the mandala formation demonstrates unfurling petals spiraling outward in succession from the center, like fireworks.
 It is easy to see why chrysanthemums symbolize optimism and joy.

 A few states and sororities in the U.S. claim it as their official flower.
 Many European countries and parts of North America use white chrysanthemums in funeral arrangements, as they are associated with grief and mourning, whereas in Japan holds a “Festival of Happiness” to celebrate this flower each year, attributing it to the sun and happiness.
 There, it is a symbol of the Emperor and the Japanese Imperial Family.
 In Canada and the United States, the floral industry thrives on the notion that every flower has unique characteristics, and we communicate our sentiments through specific bouquets according to occasion.
 For example, the chrysanthemum is the November birth flower and also appointed to the 13th wedding anniversary.